Joqsan/bert-vs-fnet/README.md

 We know that HF’s `transformers` already include the FNet model (see [here](https://huggingface.co/docs/transformers/model_doc/fnet)) but, as expected, we ignore it and opt to:

-1. Begin with a copy of their BERT code [commit 8ffbcff](https://github.com/Joqsan/transformers/commit/8ffbcff3d2bb5176d070757e42a94e910a3e5f38) (copy-pasted from [here](https://github.com/Joqsan/transformers/blob/fnet/src/transformers/models/bert/modeling_bert.py)).
+1. Begin with a copy of their BERT code.
+See [commit 8ffbcff](https://github.com/Joqsan/transformers/commit/8ffbcff3d2bb5176d070757e42a94e910a3e5f38).
+Copy-pasted from [here](https://github.com/Joqsan/transformers/blob/fnet/src/transformers/models/bert/modeling_bert.py).
 2. Change the self-attention sub-layer as describe above (see image).
 In the transformers codebase this amounts to:
     1. Modifying the corresponding `PreTrainedConfig` subclass to match the FNet hyperparameters.
     2. Replacing `BertSelfAttention`.

     All this is done in [commit dd08150](https://github.com/Joqsan/transformers/commit/dd0815078f6de971cabc9cec7ce580f4b4eb92a0)

-    ✅ We also change the class name to avoid conflicting with the names in `modeling_bert.py` [commit 823bb6e](https://github.com/Joqsan/transformers/commit/823bb6e0f821420a225fb4dcfb8ef7a9dcbcd28b).
+    ✅ We also change the class name to avoid conflicting with the names in `modeling_bert.py`.
+See [commit 823bb6e](https://github.com/Joqsan/transformers/commit/823bb6e0f821420a225fb4dcfb8ef7a9dcbcd28b).

 ### Setting the weights